Recruitment and Retention of SLPs in Health Care

 Resources and Equipment

 Clinicians who feel that their work is supported by administration are more likely to stay with an agency or facility.
 One way of providing this support is to ensure that the facility is well-equipped with up-to-date materials, assessment tools, and technology.
 Using outdated tests or games, toys, or other therapy materials that are worn out or no longer fully functional decreases morale and may limit the clinician's ability to provide quality services.
-In addition, having access to technology, such as computers and the Internet, allows clinicians to research current information about patients and treatment options and provides a means of keeping data and producing professional reports and papers.
+In addition, having access to current technology, such as computers, tablets, and other tools supports clinical efficiencies.

 Promoting Retention Through Recognition